KannonZenetism/zenetism-field-physics/structural-physics/SP05-time-memory-hypostatic-flow.md

 2. **Cyclical reorientation**: The inhale-exhale cycle is baked into universal structure.
 In this case, reorientation would be the norm rather than the exception.

-Such crossings do not contradict \( \chi \)-drift law, but occur only under conditions that temporarily override attractor dominance — requiring extraordinary coherence accumulation or meta-structural intervention.
+Such crossings do not contradict \( \chi \)-drift law, but occur only under conditions that temporarily override attractor prevalence — requiring extraordinary coherence accumulation or meta-structural intervention.

 Which obtains remains cosmologically indeterminate.